kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 ## Deploy demo application

-### Generate token for data planes
+### Generate tokens for data planes

-On Universal we need to manually create token for data planes.
+On Universal we need to manually create tokens for data planes.
 To do this need to run this commands (these tokens will be valid for 30 days):

 ```sh